mircai/6.S898-Final-Project/2023-12-12-time-series-lstm-transformer/2023-12-12-time-series-lstm-transformer.md

   <img src="./assets/img/2023-12-12-time-series-lstm-transformer/test_set_pred_40.png" width="700">
 </p>

+https://ai.stackexchange.com/questions/20075/why-does-the-transformer-do-better-than-rnn-and-lstm-in-long-range-context-depen this might be helpful for you, the second answer is more concise

 ### 4.2 Amount of Noise in a Dataset

 ### 4.3 Output Size

 ## 5. Conclusion
+probably also wanna mention here that one drawback of transformers is that you need a multi-gpu machine in order for it to be parallelizable and train fast. without it, training time is much slower and might not be worth the tradeoffs

 ## 6. References
 <p>